-Linux Operating systems provides ability to track system calls with
+Linux Operating systems provide the ability to track system calls with

-Simple and fast help about tool can be get with the following command.
+Simple and fast help about the tool can get with the following command.

 $ strace -h

 Linux processes are generally started by calling them from bash or running background commands.
 In this example, we will start a process by calling the command.
 But by calling command we will send the command to the strace as a parameter like below.
 Keep in mind that this is not an emulation mode the command will be run and complete its job.
 While doing its job the system calls and related information will be printed to the console.
 While tracing information like system call name, address, library, file stat will be provided.

 Trace Specific System Calls